SUSE/hanadb_exporter/README.md

 After that we need to create the configuration file as `/etc/hanadb_exporter/config.json`.
 The [config.json.example](./config.json.example) can be used as example (the example file is stored in `/etc/hanadb_exporter` folder too).

+The logging configuration file can be updated as well to customize it (stored in `/etc/hanadb_exporter/logging_config.ini`)

 Now, the exporter can be started as a daemon:
 ```